Free For All: Freedom, Justice, and Citizenship

 Restorative Justice (RJ) has emerged as a “new” means of reforming the modern justice system.
 This course explores the aims of RJ to provide an alternative to typical retributive justice models in various contexts: the criminal justice/education systems, the environmental justice movement, and in international human rights work.
 Beginning with an overview of theory and practice, the course will critically consider RJ’s strengths and limitations to address harms within and beyond State boundaries and those affecting past and future generations or entities other than humans (animals, plants, rivers, land).
 The course will ultimately ask whether RJ offers the kind of shift needed in our society to adequately address the current failings in our justice systems within our communities, our institutions, and our world.

-Philosophy 124FS — Freedom and Moral Obligation (CZ, EI, W)
+Philosophy 124FS — Freedom and Moral Obligation (IJ)

 Jesse Summers